SleepStack logo

 Citrate

 Citrate has decent absorption and is widely available.
-There is no high-quality RLS-specific RCT for citrate, but its general absorption profile makes it a reasonable second choice.
-The trade-off is that citrate at higher doses can act as an osmotic laxative — if you are dosing at 300mg or above, GI discomfort becomes more likely.
+The strongest RLS-specific data on citrate is Gorantla et al. (2024, PMID 38738598), an open-label pilot in 12 treatment-naive RLS patients using 200mg magnesium citrate daily for 8 weeks.
+The trial reported significant improvement in RLS severity (p=0.006) and quality-of-life scores (p=0.014), though serum magnesium itself didn't change significantly — a small uncontrolled pilot rather than a placebo-controlled finding.
+The trade-off remains that citrate at higher doses can act as an osmotic laxative — if you are dosing at 300mg or above, GI discomfort becomes more likely.

 Oxide